ARCLeeds/arcleeds.github.io/blog/_posts/2022-09-27-Winter2022TrainingCourses.md

 breadcrumb: true
 ---
 We're pleased to offer more spaces on upcoming Research Computing training courses.
-See below for a range of exciting courses we�re running including the new and improved SWD6: High performance python and HPC2: Installing and managing applications on the HPC.
+See below for a range of exciting courses we're running including the new and improved SWD6: High performance python and HPC2: Installing and managing applications on the HPC.

 ### [HPC0: Introduction to Linux (Online)](https://arc.leeds.ac.uk/training/courses/hpc0/)